thycotic/ss-docs/secret-launchers/ss-protocol-handler-compatibility/index.md

-[title]: # (Managing Compatibility Between Secret Server and Protocol Handler)
+[title]: # (Managing Multiple Secret Server Instances with Protocol Handlers and Launchers)
 [tags]: # (Launcher,protocol handler,auto-update,backward,forward)
 [priority]: # (1000)
 [display]: # (all)

-# Managing Compatibility Between Secret Server and Protocol Handler (Launchers)
+# Managing Multiple Secret Server Instances with Protocol Handlers and Launchers

-In an organization running multiple instances of Secret Server, some users might find themselves having to repeatedly uninstall and reinstall different versions of Protocol Handler to match the different instances of Secret Server.
+In an organization running multiple instances of Secret Server, some users might find themselves having to repeatedly uninstall and reinstall different versions of the protocol handler to match the different instances of Secret Server.

-To enable Secret Server to simultaneously support multiple versions of the Protocol Handler, you just need to disable the Protocol Handler Auto-Update function using the procedure below.
+To enable Secret Server to simultaneously support multiple versions of the protocol handler, you just need to disable the protocol handler auto-update function using the procedure below.

->**Note**: Disabling auto-update for forward and backward compatibility is supported on Protocol Handler only.
-The ClickOnce launcher and the Mac Protocol Handler do not support disabling auto-update.
+>**Note**: Disabling auto-update for forward and backward compatibility is supported on the protocol handler only.
+The ClickOnce launcher and the Mac protocol handler do not support disabling auto-update.

 ## Prerequisites